Microsoft, Activision ask judge for speedy schedule in FTC challenge

-WASHINGTON, June 14 (Reuters) - Microsoft MSFT.O and Activision Blizzard ATVI.O asked a U.S. judge on Wednesday to quickly schedule a case management conference in the Federal Trade Commission's legal bid to block the companies from completing a $69 billion tie-up.
+WASHINGTON, June 14 (Reuters) - Time is running out on a deadline for Microsoft MSFT.Oto complete its$69 billion merger with Activision Blizzard ATVI.O, compelling the companies to ask a U.S. judge on Wednesday to quickly get the ball rolling on the Federal Trade Commission's legal bid to block the deal from closing.

-U.S. District Judge Edward Davila on Tuesday set a June 22-23 evidentiary hearing and temporarily blocked the parties from completing the deal pending a future decision on whether to grant a preliminary injunction.
+U.S. District Judge Edward Davila on Tuesday had set a June 22-23 evidentiary hearing in San Francisco and temporarily blocked the companies from completing the deal pending a future decision on whether to grant a preliminary injunction.

 (Reporting by David Shepardson; Editing by Leslie Adler)